mrwillbarnz/100-days-of-code/log.md

 ### Day 9: February 15th, 2020

-**Today's Progress** Today I continued my Python Modernisation progress, starting with Chapter 5 scripts.
+**Today's Progress:** Today I continued my Python Modernisation progress, starting with Chapter 5 scripts.
 Re-attempted the CI lab on Linux Academy.

 **Thoughts:**Reading further documentation will enable me to diagnose and debug the older conditional statements, and the correct Syntax for Python3.